tink4r/brepdiff/docs/training.md

 - `abc_50_*` contains the splits for the ABC 50-face subset.
 - The `*_pkl_absence.txt` files list missing samples relative to BrepGen.
 For the DeepCAD dataset, this should be empty,  so do not worry about it.

+Looking to run quick overfitting experiments on your own STEP parts?
+Follow the dedicated walkthrough in [🔧 Overfitting BrepDiff on Custom STEP Data](docs/custom_overfit.md).

 ---

 ## 🚀 Training